 It has been constantly observed that Phishing attacks form a major portion of Social Engineering.
 In phishing attacks, the hacker will send you very genuine mail from a trustworthy-looking site or mail id.
 The mail might contain a malicious link for downloading pictures or files.
-Considering it to be authentic, the user might end up clicking on the link thus giving the control of his/her system to the hacker.
+Considering it to be authentic, the user might end up clicking on the link thus giving control of his/her system to the hacker.
 Hackers engaging in Social Engineering understand how the user will react in such situations and hence this type of attack is very common.

-This has become a very common form of Social Engineering attacks, wherein the hackers’ design an authentic-looking contest to gain the trust of the user.
+This has become a very common form of Social Engineering attacks, wherein the hackers design an authentic-looking contest to gain the trust of the user.
 Once they gain the trust, they send malicious links to the user claiming him to be the winner.
 If the user clicks on these links, his system is exposed to threat and the attackers get access to his files and linked financial accounts.

 False Query Resolutions

 Have you ever received a resolution and answer to a question or query that you never had?
 Well, if not, you are lucky.
 Social Engineering attackers send answers to users regarding random queries.
-There are hidden malicious links in the answers that when clicked by the user expose him/her directly to the threat and leave the system accessible by the hackers.
+There are hidden malicious links in the answers that when clicked by the user expose him/her directly to the threat and leave the system accessible to hackers.

 The above-discussed attacks are just a few of many forms of Social Engineering attacks.
 Studying human behavior has become easier for Social Engineering hackers and hence this has led to an incline in the number of cases.